 - Since 2004, IMPAQ has planned and managed the Research and Evaluation Conference on Self-Sufficiency for the Office of Planning, Research, and Evaluation (OPRE) for the Administration for Children and Families (ACF), U.S. Department of Health & Human Services.
 This is a national conference that brings together more than 800 federal and state welfare officials and experts to discuss cutting-edge research on family self-sufficiency and social welfare programs and policies.

-- IMPAQ is currently planning, for the third consecutive time, the biennial National Research Conference on Early Childhood (NRCEC).
+- IMPAQ has been chosen by ACF’s Office on Planning, Research, and Evaluation (OPRE) three times since 2016 to plan and implement the biennial National Research Conference on Early Childhood (NRCEC).
 The NRCEC is designed to encourage an ongoing exchange of knowledge to improve services for children and their families.
 It consistently draws more than 1,300 academics from a broad array of disciplines together with people working in leadership positions in government, national organizations, foundations, and early childhood and family programs.

 - IMPAQ has planned and implemented the biennial National Conference on Child Abuse and Neglect (NCCAN) since 2015.
 As the only federally sponsored national conference devoted to issues of child maltreatment, it is the nation’s leading training and technical assistance event for practitioners, policymakers, advocates, and researchers.
 More than 2,000 in-person and virtual participants meet for two –and –a half days, gaining knowledge; building skills and powerful collaborative networks; and shaping public policy, research, and practice in child maltreatment prevention and child welfare.